-- Start by preheating the oven at 150°C or 300°F/.
+- Start by preheating the oven at 150°C or 300°F.

-- Separate the egg yolks fromthe egg whites.
+- Separate the egg yolks from the egg whites.

 - Split the vanilla pod(s) with a sharp knife all the way down through the middle and scrape the seeds out with the blade of the knife.
 Cut the vanilla beans pods into chunks.
 Add to the cream.

-- Place a pan over a medium heat and pour in the cream.
+- Place a pan over medium heat and pour in the cream.
 Bring this to boiling point but do not allow it to boil.

 - Pour the cream over the egg and sugar mixture.
 Whisk this together until it feels that the sugar has completely dissolved.
 Discard the vanilla pods at this point if you have used them.

-- Pour hot water until the water would reach halfway up the ramekins (submerging these or the one dish).
-This is called bain-marie.You may also choose to pour the water after placing the tray into the oven - it may be easier.
+- Pour hot water until the water will reach halfway up the ramekins (submerging these or the one dish).
+This is called a bain-marie.
+It is best to pour the water after placing the tray into the oven - it may be easier.